cover image: Binder Park Zoo

 We recommend planning your zoo visit before heading out; this map is available to review online before your trip and is also available in Spanish:

 PS: Did you see there are TWO gift shops at the zoo?
-One is at the entrance/exit to the zoo, and the other is near the zebra tram in Wild Africa.
+One is at the zoo entrance/exit, and the other is near the zebra tram in Wild Africa.
 Both offer a variety of toys, clothing and stuffed animals.

 Reach New Heights with SkyLark Ridge at Binder Park Zoo